vesposito/easyucs/docs/CONFIG.md

 ### Using the Command-Line Interface (CLI)

-The file **[easyucs.py](../easyucs.py)** is the main file that you will use.
+The **[easyucs module](../easyucs/easyucs.py)** is the main module that you will use.
 You can find help at each step by entering the **"-h"** argument.

 It first needs the type of scope of action you want to use as an argument.
 The scope of action:
 ```
 Scope:
   Scope of action

   {config,inventory,schemas}
                       EasyUCS scope
     config            config-related actions
     inventory         inventory-related actions